 [8] Source: S&P Global.
 As of December 11, 2023.

-Hightower Great Lakes is registered with HighTower Advisors, LLC, an SEC registered investment adviser and/or Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through HighTower Advisors, LLC.
-Securities are offered through HighTower Securities, LLC.
+Hightower Great Lakes is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
+Some investment professionals may also be registered with Hightower Securities, LLC (member FINRA and SIPC).
+Advisory services are offered through Hightower Advisors, LLC.
+Securities are offered through Hightower Securities, LLC.

 Legal & Privacy